Language

 Step-by-Step Breakdown

-For calculations, see a detailed breakdown showing the sig figs or decimal places in each input number, which rule applies, the raw result, and the properly rounded final answer.
+For calculations, see the sig figs or decimal places in each input, the rule that applies, the raw result, and the properly rounded final answer.

 Scientific Notation Support

-Privacy: All calculations happen entirely in your browser.
+All calculations happen locally in your browser.
 No data is sent to any server, and nothing is stored or tracked.

 Frequently Asked Questions

-The number 100 (without a decimal point) has only 1 significant figure.
-The trailing zeros are ambiguous.
-If you want to indicate that all three digits are significant, write it as 100. (with a decimal point) or 1.00 × 10².
+The number 100 written without a decimal point has only 1 significant figure — the trailing zeros are ambiguous.
+To indicate all three digits are significant, write it as 100. with a decimal point, or as 1.00 × 10².

 Are leading zeros ever significant?

-No, leading zeros are never significant.
-They only serve as placeholders.
-For example, 0.0045 has 2 significant figures (just the 4 and 5).
-The zeros before the 4 simply show where the decimal point is.
+No. Leading zeros are only placeholders that show where the decimal point sits.
+For example, 0.0045 has 2 significant figures — just the 4 and the 5.
+The zeros before the 4 are never counted.

 Why do trailing zeros after a decimal count?

-Trailing zeros after a decimal point indicate precision.
-Writing 1.50 instead of 1.5 tells readers that you measured to the hundredths place.
-This extra zero is meaningful information, so it counts as significant.
+They indicate precision.
+Writing 1.50 instead of 1.5 tells the reader you measured to the hundredths place, so that extra zero is meaningful information and counts as significant.

-For addition and subtraction, round your answer to match the number with the fewest decimal places.
+For addition and subtraction, round the answer to match the number with the fewest decimal places.
 For multiplication and division, round to match the number with the fewest significant figures.
-These different rules reflect how uncertainty propagates in each type of operation.
+The Calculate tab applies the right rule for each operation automatically.

 Does scientific notation change the sig fig count?

-No, scientific notation doesn't change how many significant figures a number has.
-It's just a different way of writing the same value.
-4.50 × 10³ has 3 sig figs, the same as 4500. written with a decimal point.
+No. Scientific notation is just another way to write the same value.
+4.50 × 10³ has 3 significant figures — the same as 4500. written with a decimal point.

 What about exact numbers?

-Exact numbers (like counting 12 eggs or using the conversion 1 km = 1000 m) have infinite significant figures and don't limit your answer's precision.
-This calculator treats all inputs as measured values, so enter exact numbers with enough sig figs that they won't be the limiting factor.
+Exact numbers — like counting 12 eggs or the conversion 1 km = 1000 m — have infinite significant figures and never limit your answer's precision.
+This calculator treats every input as a measured value, so enter exact numbers with enough sig figs that they will not be the limiting factor.

 Enter a number to count significant figures